Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 I collaborate closely with my colleagues in the HIV Biostatistics and Epidemiology group, clinicians, virologists and scientists within UCL, at the Royal Free Hospital, and worldwide.

-I give lectures and lead small group work session for the first and second years of the MBBS degree.
-The teaching is for Use of Evidence, which is part of the Vertical module
+I give lectures and lead small group work sessions for the Use of Evidence module in the first two years of the MBBS degree.

-I teach on the 4-day short course "Methodological and Statistical Issues in HIV Research" co-ordinated by my UCL Research Department
+I teach on the 5-day short course "Methodological and Statistical Issues in HIV Research" co-ordinated by my UCL Research Department

 I give lectures as part of the F2 Academic track training on statistical methods